Eideticom/workflow-license-check/README.md

 - Use the spdx_review.py script on both baseline and new json files
 - This will report the license and/or copyright differences

+# Use Case 3: Reporting using GIT branches/hashes
+- Download and install ScanCode-Toolkit
+- Have a project directory
+- Use the spdx_review.py script providing before and after branch/hash values
+- This will report the license and/or copyright differences between the directories

 # Prerequisites
 1. Python 3.6 or higher
 2. Download the ScanCode-Toolkit from github: